xinjuezou-whi/whi_move_base/README.md

 Provides an implementation of an action that, given an interaction state, will attempt to reach the target without being interrupted by other goals

 ## Dependency
-In order to handle bypassing goals that are requested during interaction process, whi_move_base relies on the interaction type in MoveBaseGoal message.
-There defined [five interaction types](https://github.com/xinjuezou-whi/whi_move_base_msgs)
+To handle bypassing goals requested during the interaction, whi_move_base relies on the interaction type in the MoveBaseGoal message.
+Refer to the [defined interaction types](https://github.com/xinjuezou-whi/whi_move_base_msgs)

 Clone the whi_move_base_msgs first:
 ```